noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

   - user defined: you provide the role session name when assuming the IAM role
     - assuming an IAM role with APIs such as AssumeRole or AssumeRoleWithWebIdentity
       - the role session name is a required input

+###### Session Tags

+- attributes passed in an IAM role session when you assume a role or federate a user using the AWS CLI or AWS API
+  - Session tags are principal tags that you specify while requesting a session.
+- use cases
+  - access control in IAM policies
+  - use SAML attributes for access control in AWS (e.g. for federated users)
+  - monitoring: view the principal tags for your session, including its session tags, in the AWS CloudTrail logs.
+  - control the tags that can be passed into a subsequent session.
+  - define unique permissions based on user attributes without having to create and manage multiple roles and policies
+- requirements
+  - you must have the sts:TagSession action allowed in your IAM policy
+  - must follow the rules for naming tags in IAM and AWS STS
+  - New session tags override existing assumed role or federated user tags with the same tag key, regardless of case.
+  - cannot pass session tags using the AWS Management Console.
+  - valid for only the current session and are not stored in AWS (only in the session)
+  - pass a maximum of 50 session tags.

 #### policy evaluation order